benchmarker/cli/README.md

 Feel free to open a PR or GitHub issue.
 Contributions welcome!

-To develop locally, clone this repository and run . script/bootstrap to install test dependencies.
-You can then use invoke --list to see available commands.
+To develop locally, clone this repository and run . script/bootstrap to setup dependencies.

 See contributing [guide][contributing].